acs-dcn/MCC/README.md

 **Introduction to examples**

 The test subdirectory contains many tests example, check the code for more details.

-+ conn_test: simulate connection setup, running in single-core mode.
-+ delay_test: construct a single tcp flow and calculates the delay in ping-pong mode.
-+ smp_tests: a multi-threaded work model unit tests.
-+ accurate_ts: the accurate I/O test, a timestamp sequence must be provided for this test, you can use possion_gen in the same directory to generate one, or you can write your own.
-+ possion_traffic_test: same as accurate_ts but using APP-level timer, a timestamp sequence must be provided

-The apps subdirectory contains several generator apps using infgen framework, runtime options can be viewed using -h option, check the code for more details.
+The apps subdirectory contains several generator apps using MCC framework, runtime options can be viewed using -h option, check the code for more details.

 + mcc: massive concurrent connections, simulate a large number of concurrent tcp connections scenerio, modify the payload content to get reasonable response from your server.
 + http_loader: a simple http protocol loader like wrk